 Including distance parameters on signage, in certain locations, can be a great way to improve the experience.

-As noted in previous posts as on animal wayfinding, animals do not necessary adhere and even understand the wayfinding systems that we have designed.
+As noted in previous posts as on animal wayfinding, animals do not necessarily adhere and even understand the wayfinding systems that we have designed.
 Wayfinding signage means nothing to animals, for example.
-The image below of a a group of ducks highlights this lack of connection with how we wayfind.
-The path that guides us humans, is nothing but an open area for the wildfowl.
+The image below of a group of ducks highlights this lack of connection with how we wayfind.
+The path that guides humans, is nothing but an open area for the wildfowl.

 - You can find out more information about the Newport Wetlands by visiting their official website here.

 - Download a route map of the trail.